-Why is handmade so much better for me?
+Why are handmade soap bars and shampoos bars so much better for me?

 The next time you walk down the soap aisle in any shop, you might notice that most of the products on the shelves don’t say “soap” on their labels.
 They might be called beauty bars, moisturising bars or body bars, but not soap!

 That’s because these bars aren’t actually soap and can’t legally claim to be – they’re detergents.

 The manufacturers remove the moisturising glycerine that occurs naturally in the soap-making process, and replace it with synthetic lathering agents and harsh chemicals which all help to dry and irritate your skin.

 The glycerine is a highly profitable substance, often sold to other companies who use it to make lotions and moisturisers, which your skin, now dried out by the harsh detergent “soap”, desperately needs!